rvennam/istio101/workshop/exercise-4b/README.md

 ## Create a Sysdig service instance

 1. From the [IBM Cloud Dashboard](https://cloud.ibm.com/), select *your own Account* from the top menu bar.
-2. Create an instance of SysDig:
+2. Create an instance of Sysdig:
    1. Click on **Catalog** in the top menu bar.
    2. Search for `IBM Cloud Monitoring with Sysdig`
    3. Select the London, Washington DC or Frankfurt region.